-Dozier helps No. 19 SC sweep Georgia 77-75
+Dozier, McKie helps No. 19 SC sweep Georgia 77-75

-COLUMBIA, S.C.
-(AP) -- PJ Dozier scored seven of his 21 points in the final 2:21 as No. 19 South Carolina finished off a regular-season sweep of Georgia with a 77-75 victory Saturday.

-The Gamecocks (19-4) also maintained a share of the top of the Southeastern Conference, their 9-1 league mark their second-best in program history behind a 10-0 start in 1997.
-That team, which went on to win the team's only SEC title, was honored at halftime for its accomplishments.
-But not even that group defeated the Bulldogs (13-10, 4-6) twice that season, Georgia handing the 15-1 Gamecocks their lone SEC loss.
+''I was thinking, 'We've got to go win this game.
+They already did it,''' said McKie, who swished two foul shots in the final seconds to lock up South Carolina's 77-75 victory over Georgia on Saturday.

+The win keeps the Gamecocks (19-4, 9-1) tracking another title run like the one led by the elder McKie, South Carolina's all-time leading scorer, in 1997.

-South Carolina was up 67-58 after Justin McKie's 3-pointer with 3:15 to go.
-Georgia used a 15-8 run over the next 3 minutes to draw within 75-73 with 9 seconds to go.
-But McKie followed with two free throws to make it a two-possession game.
+South Carolina seemed to have things in hand, up 67-58 with 3:15 to go after McKie's 3-pointer.
+Georgia, though, used a 15-8 run over the next 3 minutes to cut the lead to 75-73 with 9 seconds to go - and give the McKie family the chance to shine in a big spot once more.

-Sindarius Thornwell had 18 points and Duane Notice 15 for South Carolina.
-The seniors both had four 3-pointers.

 J.J.
 Frazier and Yante Maten had 18 points apiece for Georgia.